Do you love cooking? Have you ever considered learning how to start a food blog?

 That means that with our exclusive 30% off coupon code for you in Step 6, HostGator’s the best bang for your buck, bar none.

 So, are you ready to get started pursuing something awesome?
-Open another tab so you can follow along with me.
+Open HostGator in another tab so you can follow along with me.

-How to Start a Food Blog with HostGator in 9 Steps
+How to Start a Food Blog in 10 Easy Steps

 Step 1: Choose Your Hosting Plan